VikDAnalyst/Importing_different_file_type_into_python_Environment/README.md

 This project demonstrates how to import various file formats into the Python environment for data analysis and exploration.
 It serves as a practical guide for data analysts and researchers who frequently work with datasets from multiple sources and formats.

-The notebook covers the importation of files commonly used in data science, including CSV, Excel, JSON, TXT, SQL, STATA, and SAS files.
+The notebook covers the importation of files commonly used in data science, including CSV, Excel, JSON, TXT, STATA, and SAS files.

 📂 Files Included:
 | File Name               | Description                                         |